Q. When can I register?

 Q. How do I establish or renew my membership with U.S. Lacrosse?

 A. Prior to going to the league registration site, first, please go to www.uslacrosse.org to establish or renew your membership (click on "Join Now" on their homepage...then follow from there).
 Please note your U.S. Lacrosse Membership Number (which you can look up on their website if you're renewing your membership) as you will need it to register.
-The U.S. Lacrosse annual membership fee is $25 per player.
+The U.S. Lacrosse annual membership fee (as of 2018) is $30 per player.

 Q. Why do we need to join US Lacrosse?